franciscojavierarceo/franciscojavierarceo.github.io/content/posts/customer-segmentation-data-science/customer-segmentation-data-science.md

     2. Medium: [0.25, 0.75]
     3. High: [0.75, 1.0]

-And map that logic into our data:
+And map that logic into our data, which would yield
 <table>
   <tr>
     <th>User ID</th>